rickalouani/Rancher-howto/README.md

 in functionality that combined could provide limitless solutions to your micro-services design and deployments.
 Furthermore it is backed by wonderful and ambitious ecosystem.

- - Below is a comprehensive list of features that Kubernetes provides out of the box to help with micro-services adoption
+     Comprehensive list of features that Kubernetes provides out of the box to help with micro-services adoption

-   ![alt text][logo]

-   [logo]: https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/microservice1.png "Logo Title Text 2"

-       iii
    ![List](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/microservice1.png)